 The lesson we have to teach is this: To have a prosperous society we need managers to lead and bureaucrats to nudge people to work act in harmony with each other.
 Let society’s legal apparatus create useful obstacles like property rights, but not be excessive.
 Some obstacles like patents are useful to create more creative energies, but too much intellectual property rights inhibits them.
 Let governments coercively extract taxes to pay for excellent schooling to encourage creative know-how and give everyone the opportunity to contribute back to society.

-A manager who realizes that she has a duty to give back to her people will have happier, more productive people and that may even make her richer than if she tried to use her power to selfishly maximize the amount that she takes from them.
+A manager who realizes that she has a duty to give back to her people will have happier, more productive workers and that may even make her richer than if she tried to use her power to selfishly maximize the amount that she takes from them.
 This is one reason why most dictatorships are so poor.
 Most dictators are too selfish and don’t give back enough to their people to enable them to flourish.
 Democracies are better because they limit the ability of the ruling elites to leverage their power to selfishly extract resources.
 Unfortunately, democratic sentiments can be warped by elites who spend fortunes marketing myths to the people about how economic elites need less responsibility and more control because, they say, the invisible hand of God has blessed them with the divine right of wealth.
 Wealth is property which always involves some amount of coercion.
-Not all coercion is unjust, but libertarian elites are happy to cynically take advantage of the coercive force of government that is necessary to create and maintain property rights for them while claiming to object to government coercion overall.
+Not all coercion is unjust, but libertarian elites are happy to cynically take advantage of the coercive force of government that is necessary to create and maintain property rights for them while they object to government coercion that would limit their power and help less wealthy citizens.

 Among the largest corporations in 2015, some had private security forces that rivaled the best secret services, public relations offices that dwarfed a US presidential campaign headquarters, more lawyers than the US Justice Department, and enough money to capture (through campaign donations, lobbying, and even explicit bribes) a majority of the elected representatives.